abdrahmansoltan/Learning-Notes/Frontend/DEV/Modules & Bundlers.md

   ```

 - `NPM` was created as a package strategy to share **commonJS node modules** across the entire ecosystem
+- It works okay in server-side, but it doesn't work in the browser

+  - This is because:
+    - it's **synchronous** (it waits for the module to load before executing the next line of code)
+    - it's **blocking** (it blocks the execution of the code until the module is loaded)
+    - it's **live bindings** (it's a reference to the module, so if the module changes, the value changes)
+  - That's why people then started using tools like `Browserify` to bundle the modules into a single file that can be used in the browser

 - Modules also had problems:
   - No live bindings
   - No browser support for commonJS